shams-nahid/Advance-JS-Study/docs/Notes/01 Javascript Foundation/12 Weird Syntax.md

 Here the `myValue` belongs to the global execution context.
 Without defining, this is an un-predicted behaviour.

-To restrict this type of un-predicted behaviour, we can use `use strict` on the top.
+To restrict this type of un-predicted behavior, we can use `use strict` on the top.

 ### Example 2